ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 High access time can cause serious performance issues.
 For example, suppose that the CPU reads the program instructions directly from the hard disk.
 The problem happens because CPU registers have a small capacity.
 There is no chance to load the whole program from the hard disk to the registers.
 Therefore, when the CPU did one part of the program, it should load the next one.
 This loading operation takes up to 10000000 clock cycles.
 It means that loading data from the disk takes a much longer time than processing them.
 The CPU spends most of the time idling.
 The memory hierarchy solves exactly this problem.

 Let's consider data flow between memory levels by example.
 Suppose that you launch a simple program.
-It reads a file from the hard disk and displays its content on the screen.
+It reads a file from the hard disk and displays its contents on the screen.
 Reading data from the disk happens in several steps.
 The hardware does them.

 The first step is reading data from the hard disk into the RAM according to Figure 1-13.
 The next step is loading data from RAM to the CPU cache.
 There is a sophisticated **caching mechanism**.
 It guesses the data from RAM that the CPU requires next.
 This mechanism reduces the access time to the data and decreases the idle time of the CPU.